 If you have already sent this information to International Admissions, it will be made available to ISSS who will contact you if they need more information.

 Note: International students living outside of the U.S. will need to provide a copy of their passport, if it has not already been sent.
 Those living in the U.S. should be prepared to submit a copy of their passport, visa, Form I-94 Arrival/Departure Record and Form I-20, Form DS-2019, or Form I-797 (if applicable).
 In all correspondence, please use your name as it appears on your passport.

-Please visit ISSS for more information on Pre-Arrival, Arrival in the US, and Arrival at CU Denver, including transportation information.
+Please visit ISSS for more information on Pre-Arrival, Arrival at CU Denver, I-20/DS-2019 Timeline, and more.

 The University of Colorado Denver, Downtown Campus has a mandatory health insurance plan for all international students in the non-immigrant visa categories of F-1 and J-1.
 Please review for compliance and waiver policies.

 For academic advising: Arts & Media, Pre-Business, Pre-Engineering, and Undeclared students in Liberal Arts & Sciences should contact the Academic Success & Advising Center located in the North Classroom (NC Room 2024) at (303) 352-3520 or firstname.lastname@example.org.
 Phone appointments can be made for students who are out of the country, but it is preferred that students wait to register in person.

 Freshmen students who do not fall into one of the categories above should contact an Academic Advisor in their respective school or college:

 - Business: (303) 315-8100